Godley/lanyon/_posts/2019-12-22-xmas-lights.md

 For the former, I tried using a voltage regulator to bring it up to 5v.
 This completely changed the colour of the LEDs to something I'd not told it (was like greeny/reddy) so that made things worse.
 For the latter, I tried using capacitors at the edge of each board.
 This proved entirely pointless.

-In the end I moved on to using a sketch [from the Adafruit Xmas lights tutorial](TODO) and this worked just fine.
+In the end I moved on to using a sketch [from the Adafruit Xmas lights tutorial](https://learn.adafruit.com/simple-beautiful-color-changing-light-strand) and this worked just fine.
 I was never intending to use that example anyway (it's called "twinkly lights" for reference, TODO: find the lib I was using).
-[TODO tweet here]
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/bassClarinetXmasLights?src=hash&amp;ref_src=twsrc%5Etfw">#bassClarinetXmasLights</a> looking a lot more finished - I’m getting around the header pin issue bu just soldering to them, that should make it easier to reuse it later (and also test things out like buttons etc) <a href="https://t.co/IwfLXt4AGh">pic.twitter.com/IwfLXt4AGh</a></p>&mdash; Charlotte Godley (@charwarz) <a href="https://twitter.com/charwarz/status/1192876887523106816?ref_src=twsrc%5Etfw">November 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Diffusers
 This is all well and good, but I wanted to diffuse out the light a little to make sure I didn't distract the people sitting next to me or blind those on the front row of the audience (which, as it turns out, front row was very very close to the band so this was a good idea).